primaryobjects/chatskills/readme.md

 Chatskills
 ----------

-Create a chatbot using [Alexa-style](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit) skills and intents.
+Run [Alexa](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/getting-started-guide) apps on the command-line.
+Run them in Slack.
+Run them anywhere!
+Supports Amazon Alexa skills and intents.

 ```bash
 $ npm install chatskills
 ```

-Chatskills is a quick and easy way to create a conversational user-interface for applications and services.
-It uses a collection of skills and intents, styled after the [Alexa Skills Kit](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/getting-started-guide), to setup matching phrases and logic for responding to user requests.
+Chatskills is a quick and easy way to run Alexa apps outside of Amazon.
+Easily create your skills and intents and run them right on the command-line!

 Chatskills does not require a server and can run directly in the console.
-It can also run on the web.
+It can also run on the web, or Slack, or anywhere.
 It handles requests from multiple users and maintains session memory.
 When a user starts a conversation with one of the skills, the skill continues to execute within a session context, until the skill terminates.

+Here's what an Amazon Alexa app looks like, running on the command-line.

 ## Example